albertov/mcp-selenium-haskel/integration_tests/README.md

 ## Test Configuration

-The tests are configured via `pytest.ini` and use the following markers:
+The tests use pytest and support the following markers:

 - `@pytest.mark.asyncio` - For async tests
 - `@pytest.mark.slow` - For slow-running tests